subirvarma/GeneralCognitics/_posts/StatisticalMechanics.md

 The state depends on the physics of the system under consideration: For example for a box of gas it would be the number of molecules moving with a certain velocity, for a magnet it would be the number of atoms with spins pointing in a certain direction etc.
 A few decades after Boltzmann, probability once again entered physics by way of quantum mechanics.
 In statistical mechanics probabilities reflect the fact that we have an imperfect knowledge about the state the system is in, but is that the case for quantum mecahnics too?
 In other words does a quantum system such as an electron have internal microstates, and the lack of knowledge of those states leads to uncertainities when we make measurements.
 A lot of people, including Einstein, though so, and the internal microstates of a quantum system were called hidden variables.
 However in 1960s, Joseph Bell proved that there are no such hidden variables in quantum theory, and hence quantum probabilities are fundamentally different those in statistical mechanics.

 Statistical mechanics also led to a precise definition for the entropy of a system.
-Entropy had been introduced in the mid-1800s by Clausius as way of restating Carnot's results for the efficiency of the ideal steam engine, and it is something that could be measured macroscopically, but its true nature remained a mystery.
+Entropy had been introduced in the mid-1800s by the German scientist Rudolf Clausius as way of restating Carnot's results for the efficiency of the ideal steam engine, and it is something that could be measured macroscopically, but its true nature remained a mystery.
 Boltzmann showed that entropy was a measure of our ignorance of the state of the system, and gave a formula for entropy

 $$ S = -\sum_i p_i\log p_i $$

-where $p_i$ is the probability that the system is in state $i$, so that greater unceratinity about the state of the system led to higher entropy.
+where $p_i$ is from the Boltzmann distribution, so that greater unceratinity about the state of the system led to higher entropy.
 For example $S$ is maximized at $S=\log\ n$ if $p_i = {1\over n}$ for all $i$, i.e., we have the least amount of information about the systems's state, and it is minimized at $S=0$ if one of the $p_i$'s is one and the rest zero.
-This implied that if we have a more detailed view of the system then the entropy would be lower since we would have more information about the state the system is in.
+This implied that if we have a more information about the system state then the entropy would be lower.
-This did not entirely clear up the matter, since the definition implied that entropy was somehow connected to the observer's knowledge about the system, hence it was a subjective quantity rather than an objective property of matter.
+This definition did not entirely clear up the matter, since it implied that entropy was not an objective property of the system, but instead was connected to the observer's knowledge about the system.
 There were paradoxes such as that of Maxwell's Demon that were thought up to illustrate this point, and this is where things stood until Claude Shannon came along.

 In the 1940s Shannon was looking for a measure of information contained in a message, and he hit upon a formula that was precisely the same as Boltzmann's definition of entropy (though Shannon was not aware of it at that time).
-Shannon defined the amount of information in a message as a measure of our ignorance about the contents of the message, the more ignorant we are, greater the information, and this precisely what Boltzmann had identified as the entropy of a system.
+Shannon defined the amount of information in a message as a measure of our ignorance about the contents of the message, the more ignorant we are, greater the information, and this is precisely what Boltzmann had identified as the entropy of a system.
 Shannon actually derived the formula for entropy by purely probabilistic reasoning, by looking for a measure of the amount of uncertainity in a probability distribution and this definition was applicable to any distribution whatsoever, whether it arose in statistical mechanics or information theory.
 This led to a reformulation and re-thinking of statistical mechanics, in which entropy was now the primary quantity, and it was shown that the rest of the statistical mechanics could be derived starting from this.
 The only physical assumption required was an ennumeration of the states of the system and their energy levels, the rest of it was purely probabilistic analysis.
 Hence in some sense statistical mechanics was reduced to a sub-branch of probability theory.

 One of the mysteries that statistical mechanics cleared up was that of phase transitions.
 This is the phenomenon observed when the physical properties of a collection of particles suddenly change, either as a result of variation of temperature or pressure.
 For example when water suddenly turns to steam at its boiling point or into ice at its freezing point.
 In the 1870s Van der Waals showed that phase transitions in a gas could be explained using statistical mechanics if we add a force of attraction between particles that are near each other.
 Thus he introduced the important concept of an interacting particle system in statistical mechanics.
 Needless to say phase transitions don't occur at the level of individual particles, but somehow a collection of particles collectively exhibit behavior which are not seen at the microscopic level.

-In the 1920s the physicist Lenz and his student Ising came up with a model for ferromagnetism using statistical mechanics.
+In the 1920s the physicist Wilhelm Lenz and his student Ernst Ising came up with a model for ferromagnetism using statistical mechanics.
 The significance of this model is that it explained magnetism as a result of a phase change in the material.
-The Ising model has become the most important one in statistical mechanics since it is reasonably simple, but at the same time exhibits complex phase behavior.
+The Ising model, as it is now called, has become the most important model in statistical mechanics since it is reasonably simple, but at the same time exhibits complex phase behavior.
 In the next few decades more detail was added to this model, ultimately resulting in statistical field theory which was introduced by the great Russian physicist Lev Landau in the 1940s.
 A final explanation for certain aspects of phase transitions had to wait until the 1970s with the renormalization group theory proposed by the American physicist Kenneth Wilson.

 Some of the biggest advances in physics in the last 100 years have been a result of applying statistical mechanics to areas which at first glance are remote fom its origins as a theory of gas particles.
 In addition to the Ising model for ferrmagnetism, they include the following:

-- The electromagnetic radiation within a closed chamber can be considered to be a type of gas, but made up of photons rather than atoms, and its physics can be analyzed using the methods of statistical mechanics.
-This is precisely what Max Planck did in 1901, when he noticed that in order to get agreement with experimental data, energy levels have to come in discrete chunks, thus launching the science of quantum mechanics.
+- The electromagnetic radiation within a closed chamber can be considered to be a type of gas, but made up of light photons rather than atoms, and its physics can be analyzed using the methods of statistical mechanics.
+This is precisely what Max Planck did in 1901, when he noticed that in order to get agreement with experimental data, the photon's energy levels have to come in discrete chunks, thus launching the science of quantum mechanics.
 In the 1920s Satyendra Nath Bose improved upon this model for radiation, which led to Bose-Einstein statistics in quantum theory.
 - Statistical mechanics can be applied to solids as well as to gases or liquids, and Albert Einstein did so in 1907 to understand the specific heat behavior with temperature for a solid.
 He did so by modeling it as a system of fixed particles, each of which is a simple harmonic oscillator with discrete energy levels.
 This model successfully predicted the experimental observations in the high temperature range.
 The low temperature part was corrected by Peter Debye a few years later, with his theory of phonons.
 - Statistical mechanics has been used to create a model for the phenomena of electrical conduction in metals.
 This is done by regarding the metal as a sort of closed box that contains a cloud of electrons.
 The initial analysis of this model was done by Paul Drude before the advent of quantum mechanics, and later Arnold Sommerfield made the quantum corrections in 1927 using the newly proposed theory of Fermi-Dirac statistics.
 - Phenomenona such as superconductivity and superfluidity were explained using the tools from statistical mechanics.

-In the last few decades statistical mechanics has been extended to non-traditional systems, and one of these is to a type of material called **spin glass**.
+In the last few decades statistical mechanics has been extended to non-traditional systems, and one of these is to a type of material called a **spin glass**.
 These are made in the lab by creating an alloy of a conducting material such as copper and small amounts of a magnetic materials such as iron.
 When the temperature is decreased, the magnetic material tries to align all its spins in the same direction, but is prevented from doing so by the surrounding conductor.
 This complicates the interaction between nearby spins, since a spin can be simulataneously subject to forces that try to align it in opposite directions, which is a phenomenon called 'frustration'.
-Frustration causes the spin orientation of an atom becomes random even at very low temperatures, and one consequence of this is that the phase change behavior of these materials is very different than that for ferromagnetic materials.
-The randomness caused due to frustration persists even at $T=0$, and in fact gets frozen at low temperatures into a potentially large number of different configurations.
-Hence unlike a ferromagnet, a spin glass can exhbits thousands of phases at low temperature.
+Frustration causes the spin orientation of an atom to be randomly oriented even at very low temperatures, and one consequence of this is that the phase change behavior of these materials is very different than that for ferromagnetic materials.
+Whereas a ferromagnet only has two phases, a spin glass exhibits hundreds of thousands of phases as the temperature is progressively reduced.
 It turns out that this is a very interesting property that has been exploited by both biological systems, as well as man-made systems that mimic biological systems such as neural networks.
 In order to understand why this is the case, consider the following:

 - Complex biological systems can be modeled as spin glasses.
-For example Stuart Kauffmann has pointed out that in molecules that are a linear sequence of smaller molecules, such as proteins made from amino acids or DNA made from nucleotides, the smaller units interact in complex ways with the other small units, which is similar to spins in a spin glass.
+For example Stuart Kauffmann has pointed out that in molecules that are a linear sequence of smaller molecules, such as proteins made from amino acids or DNA made from nucleotides, the smaller units interact in complex ways with each other, which is similar to spins in a spin glass.
 The same goes for interactions between basic units such as neurons in an artificial neural network.
 - The many phases in a spin glass can be used to create an information structure which can be utilized for various things.
 For example the frozen spin patterns can be used as a memory, so the spin glass becomes a model for associative memory as John Hopfield first pointed out.
-Similarly a phase can correspond to a particular protein structure, or the structures of genes in the DNA.
+Similarly a phase can correspond to a protein structure, or the arrangement of genes in the DNA.

 Spin glass models first appeared in the mid-1970s and these were extensions to the classical Ising model for ferro-magnetism.
 The Edwards-Anderson model was the first one that was proposed, followed by the Sherrington-Kirkpartick or SK model which proved to be more versatile and easier to analyze and has served as the most popular spin glass model since then.
 A full understanding of the phase transition behavior of the SK model had to wait until the mid 1980s, and the name most closely associated with this is that of the Italian physicist Giorgio Parisi.
-He showed that the SK model can exist in a very large number of phases that are organized in an hierarchical tree like fashion at low temperature, and sometimes it can be in multiple phases at the same time, a little bit like how water can exist in the liquid and gas phase simultaneously at its boiling point.
+He showed that the SK model can exist in a very large number of phases that are organized by energy in an hierarchical tree like fashion at low temperature, and sometimes it can be in multiple phases at the same time, a little bit like how water can exist in the liquid and gas phase simultaneously at its boiling point.

 Spin glasses by themselves haven't become commercially important as materials, but the models that were built to explain their behavior had an unexpected side effect.
 They inspired the neural network models that were proposed in 1980s, initially by John Hopfield at Caltech, and later by Geoffrey Hinton and his collaborators.
 Hopfield regarded his network as a type of spin glass, more precisely as a modified SK model, and showed that the system can be made to function as an associative memory.
-Hopfield's great insight was the realization the interaction between spins in his model could be chosen in a manner such that it resulted in as many phases as there are memories to the stored, and moreover the equilibrum state in each phase corresponded with one of the stored memories.
-Hence if the system was initialized in a state that was near a stored memory, then it gradually settled into an equilibrium configuration that corresponded to that memory.
+Hopfield's great insight was the realization the interaction between spins in his model could be chosen in a manner such that it resulted in as many phases as there are memories to the stored, and moreover the equilibrum spin conffiguration in each phase corresponds with one of the stored memories.
+Hence if the system is initialized in a state that is near a stored memory, then it gradually settles into an equilibrium configuration that corresponds to that memory.

-Geoff Hinton and Pat Sejnowski were inspired by the Hopfield network, but they asked a different question.
+Hinton and Sejnowski were inspired by Hopfield's work, but they asked a different question.
 Instead of trying to remember the exact bit patterns, which is what the Hopfield network does, what if a network could be used to generate samples from the (unknown) probability distribution that the training data was drawn from.
 This is a very important problem in practice, for example consider the following: We have a bunch of N dimensional training data samples $(x_1,...,x_N)$ drawn from some unknown probability distribution $q(x_1,...,x_N)$.
 For example a sample could be an N pixel image, with each pixel assuming either black or white values.
-If the network can be trained to learn this probability distribution, then it can used it to generate new samples and thus the network would become a generator of new images similar to those in the training set.
+If the network can be trained to learn this probability distribution, then it can used it to generate new samples and thus the network would become a generator of new images similar to those in the training dataset.
 This was the very beginning of the field of generative AI which has assumed such gigantic importance in the present day, with LLMs being the prime example.
-Hinton and Sejnowski named their network the Boltzmann machine, the reason being that the equilibrium Boltzmann distribution $p$ of their network served as an approximation to the unknown probability distribution $q$.
+Hinton and Sejnowski named their network the Boltzmann machine, the reason being that the equilibrium Boltzmann distribution $p$ of the spins in their network served as an approximation to the unknown probability distribution $q$.
 How were they able to accomplish this?
 They did it introducing the idea of learning the inter-node interactions (or weights) from the training data such that the 'distance' between the distributions $p$ nand $q$ is minimized.
 The neural networks that that we use today are a direct descendant of these early models and use similar principles.

 ## Systems with a Large Number of Interacting Particles